truenas/middleware/docs/userguide/index.rst

 Figure 10.3a shows the configuration screen that appears when you click Sharing → Windows (CIFS Shares) → Add Windows (CIFS) Share.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box “Show advanced fields by default” in System → Settings → Advanced.
+To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in System → Settings → Advanced.

 Table 10.3a summarizes the options when creating a CIFS share.

 `smb.conf(5) <http://www.sloop.net/smb.conf.html>`_
 provides more details for each configurable option.
-Once you press the OK button when creating the CIFS share, a pop-up menu will ask “Would you like to enable this service?”
+Once you press the OK button when creating the CIFS share, a pop-up menu will ask "Would you like to enable this service?"
 Click Yes and Services → Control Services will open and indicate whether or not the CIFS service successfully started.

 **Figure 10.3a: Adding a CIFS Share**

 |Figure103a_png|